James-S-Wood/R-Studio-Google-Job-Skills/README.md

 ## Project Description

-This dataset is for the purpose of learning "Data Science".
+The dataset titled "Google Job Skills" is for the purpose of learning "Data Science".